GlitchedGoat/ipa-file-info/README.md

 # ipa-file-info
-Simple util to read metadata from an ipa (iOS App package).
+Simple util to read metadata from an ipa (iOS App package) or a folder containing ipa's.
 As written, will put the following in the output:
 - App name
 - App bundle ID
 - Binary name